PawseySC/container-workflows/_episodes/01-docker-intro.md

 ### Best practices ###

 - prefer official images over those built by third-parties.
 Docker runs with privileges, so you have to be a bit careful what you run
-- good online documentation on Docker commands can be found at [docks.docker.com](docs.docker.com)
+- good online documentation on Docker commands can be found at [Docker run reference](https://docs.docker.com/engine/reference/run/) and related pages